 Skip to main content

-Plugins extend OpenClaw with new capabilities: channels, model providers, speech, image generation, web search, agent tools, or any combination.
-A single plugin can register multiple capabilities.
-OpenClaw encourages external plugin development.
+Plugins extend OpenClaw with new capabilities: channels, model providers, speech, realtime transcription, realtime voice, media understanding, image generation, video generation, web fetch, web search, agent tools, or any combination.
 You do not need to add your plugin to the OpenClaw repository.
-Publish your plugin on npm, and users install it with openclaw plugins install <npm-spec>.
-OpenClaw also maintains a set of core plugins in-repo, but the plugin system is designed for independent ownership and distribution.
+Publish to ClawHub and users install with openclaw plugins install clawhub:<package-name>.
+Bare package specs still install from npm during the launch cutover.

 Prerequisites